AngleProtocol/angle-docs/governance/angle-token/bonding-curve.md

 ## 🔎 TL;DR

-* It is going to be possible to buy Angle's governance tokens through a bonding curve using the protocol's stablecoins.
+- It is going to be possible to buy Angle's governance tokens through a bonding curve using the protocol's stablecoins.
-* The more tokens are bought from the bonding curve, the more expensive it gets to buy new tokens.
+- The more tokens are bought from the bonding curve, the more expensive it gets to buy new tokens.

 ## 💡 Need for a Bonding Curve

 Angle leaves the possibility to buy governance tokens using the protocol's stablecoins.
-For instance, it will be possible to buy ANGLE tokens using Angle's agEUR, or Angle's agUSD.
+For instance, it will be possible to buy ANGLE tokens using Angle's agEUR, or agUSD.

-The stablecoins used to buy the governance tokens will be burnt.
-This is hence a way to directly increase the protocol's collateral ratio, to get some surplus for the protocol and to reduce risk.
+The agTokens used to buy the governance tokens will be burnt.
+This is a way to directly increase the protocol's collateral ratio and to grow its reserves, thus reducing the overall risk of the protocol.

 {% hint style="info" %}
-The bonding curve may not be directly activated at protocol launch.
+The bonding curve will not be directly activated at protocol launch.
+A maximum of 20% of the total supply is expected to be sold through the bonding curve.
 {% endhint %}

 ## 🏷️ Price for the Governance Tokens